Phalanx CIWS: Centurion C-RAM

 Seeking a solution to continual rocket and mortar attacks on bases in Iraq, the U.S. Army requested a quick-to-field antiprojectile system in May 2004, as part of its Counter-Rocket, Artillery, Mortar initiative.
-The end result of this program was the "Centurion".
+The result of this program was the "Centurion".
 For all intents and purposes a terrestrial version of the Navy's CIWS, the Centurion was rapidly developed, with a proof-of-concept test in November that same year.
 Deployment to Iraq began in 2005, where it was set up to protect forward operating bases and other high-value sites in and around the capital, Baghdad.
 Israel purchased a single system for testing purposes, and was reported to have considered buying the system to counter rocket attacks and defend point military installations.
 However, the swift and effective development and performance of Israel's indigenous Iron dome system has ruled out any purchase or deployment of Centurion.

 Each system consists of a modified Phalanx 1B CIWS, powered by an attached generator and mounted on a trailer for mobility.
-Including the same 20 mm M61A1 Gatling gun, the unit is likewise capable of firing 4,500 20–mm rounds per minute.
-In 2008, there were more than 20 CIWS systems protecting bases in the U.S. Central Command area of operations.
+Including the same 20 mm M61A1 Gatling gun, the unit is likewise capable of firing 4,500 20 mm rounds per minute.
+In 2008, there were more than 20 C-RAM systems protecting bases in the U.S. Central Command area of operations.
 A Raytheon spokesman told the Navy Times that 105 attacks were defeated by the systems, most of them involving mortars.
 Based on the success of Centurion, 23 additional systems were ordered in September 2008.

 Like the naval (1B) version, Centurion uses Ku-band radar and FLIR to detect and track incoming projectiles, and is also capable of engaging surface targets, with the system able to reach a minus-25-degree elevation.
 The Centurion is reportedly capable of defending a 0.5 mi2 area.
 One major difference between the land- and sea-based variants is the choice of ammunition.
-Whereas naval Phalanx systems fire tungsten armor-piercing rounds, the C-RAM uses the 20–mm HEIT-SD (High-Explosive Incendiary Tracer, Self-Destruct) ammunition, originally developed for the M163 Vulcan Air Defense System.
-These rounds explode on impact with the target, or on tracer burnout, thereby greatly reducing the risk of collateral damage from rounds that fail to hit their target.
+Whereas naval Phalanx systems fire tungsten armor-piercing rounds, the C-RAM uses the 20 mm HEIT-SD (High-Explosive Incendiary Tracer, Self-Destruct) ammunition, originally developed for the M163 Vulcan Air Defense System.
+These rounds explode if they impact a target, but if they miss they self-destruct on tracer burnout, greatly reducing the risk of collateral damage from misses.